fillicianoplong/plinko-simulator/README.md

 Overview

-    The Plinko Simulator is a free-to-play game that enables players to customize gameplay with adjustable bet sizes, risk levels, and board configurations, using virtual currency.
+    The Plinko Simulator is a free-to-play gambling simulator.

 Features
   - Free-to-Play Gambling Simulator: Enjoy all the excitement of Plinko without risking real money.
 Play purely for fun!